-On July 17, 1956, in an attempt to undermine the local bus boycott by the Black community against seating segregation and unequal employment, the City Commission in Tallahassee, Florida, ordered a crackdown by police on drivers who had volunteered to carpool Black residents boycotting local buses.
+On July 17, 1956, in an attempt to undermine the local bus boycott by the Black community against seating segregation and unequal employment, the City Commission in Tallahassee, Florida, ordered a police crackdown on drivers who had volunteered to carpool with Black residents boycotting local buses.

 Despite the fact that the riders were not charged regular fares, the city announced it would start arresting Black carpool drivers because they would now be violating the law by acting as public carriers without a license.
 The new ruling, passed by City Attorney James Messer, was designed to force Black residents to end their boycott and undermine civil rights activism.

-Under the threat of police intimidation, arrests, and constant harassment from white residents in Tallahassee, the activism of the Black community and the boycott continued for months.
-21 people, including Reverend C. K. Steele, a Black man and the head of the Inter-Civic Council, were arrested for their activism, totaling to about $11,000 in legal fees (the equivalent of about $105,000 today).
-Opposition from local white-owned newspapers, such as the Tallahassee Democrat, argued that the arrests were justified.
+Despite the threat of police intimidation, arrests, and constant harassment from white residents in Tallahassee, the Black community's activism and the boycott continued for months.
+Twenty-one people, including Reverend C. K. Steele, a Black man and the head of the Inter-Civic Council, were arrested for their activism, resulting in about $11,000 in legal fees (the equivalent of roughly $105,000 today).
+Local white-owned newspapers, like the Tallahassee Democrat, argued that the arrests were justified.